Last updated on August 18th, 2018 at 09:47 pm

 Average temperature in Rome in August: The internet claims that the average temperature in Rome in August is in the high 20s to which I say: hahahahahaha!
 No, it is in the 30’s °C (90 °F) and it can reach 40 °C – over 100 °F

 September in Rome:

 While August can feel dead quiet, the Romans return for lovely September.
-Buses and trams are full as residents head to work and school, but the city bids adieu to most of the summer travellers meaning we all have a bit more breathing room outside of rush hour.
+Buses and trams are full as residents head to work and school, but the city bids adieu to most of the summer travelers meaning we all have a bit more breathing room outside of rush hour.
 September can still be very warm in Rome, but the evenings start to offer the tiniest respite (but don’t think you need a jacket or even that you will be able to comfortably break out the jeans quite yet).
 The museums are usually offering new shows post-summer, making September a great time to come to Rome.

-Average temperature in Rome in September: 22 °C or 72 °F
+The average temperature in Rome in September: 22 °C or 72 °F

 October in Rome: